Have I ever told you how long I’ve been blogging? Almost 20 years. Yes, you read that right, YEARS.

 I wrote an entire post about this and built an e-course, but it’s important enough to be said again – Pinterest was my game-changer this year.
 Not just pinning, but pinning each of my posts to multiple boards and designing bigger/bolder images.

-I use TailWind to schedule pins for new blog posts over the course of about two weeks to ensure that they don’t just bring in traffic the day they’re published.
+I use TailWind (affiliate link) to schedule pins for new blog posts over the course of about two weeks to ensure that they don’t just bring in traffic the day they’re published.
 I also updated my blog images around August last year to make them taller and easier to read and my traffic jumped from 38k pageviews/month to 57k.

 Host giveaways with share buttons